shivam-kaushik/Lumio/PLAY_STORE_SETUP.md

 ## ⚠️ Important Notes

-1. **Package Name**: Once published, you CANNOT change `com.lumio.app`.
+1. **Package Name**: Once published, you CANNOT change `io.lumio.app`.
 Make sure this is what you want.

 2. **Version Code**: Must increase with each update (1, 2, 3, etc.)